HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

 - Alice can deliver the information by manipulate the qubit

-The total information represented by one qubit is 2 bit and it is one of the 00,01,10,11.
+The total information represented by one qubit is 2 bits and it is one of the 00,01,10,11.
 Below table shows manipulating gates and its corresponding result bits.

 | Gate  | Result bit |
 | ----- | ---------- |